jtama/jtama.github.io/README.md

 # roq-with-blog

-## Before you start !

-Before you start poking around, run the `setup.sh` script to customize you experience, and then remove this `README` section.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.